 • Also noisy but the continuous, higher frequency spinning sounds are easier to dampen.

 • Operation at excessive flow overloads the motor and operation at excessive pressure causes a surge, which may result in the destruction of the blower.
 Over current and vibration, detection controls are required for safe operation

 • Blower specification is a most important task.
-Blowers are among the most expensive equipment purchased for a treatment plant and require trained mechanics for maintenance.
+Blowers are among the most expensive equipment purchased for a treatment plant and must trained mechanics for maintenance.

-• Often consulting firms will have a single individual or a sub-consultant to work with blower specification
+• Often consulting firms will have a single person or a sub-consultant to work with blower specification